ConnorDetviler/explore-python/README.md

 Lists are like arrays in JS, they can store multiple data types

-Arrays in python can only store one data type
+Arrays in python can only store one data type.
+Python does not support arrays by default - module must be imported to declare array

 more differences between the two are described here: https://www.geeksforgeeks.org/difference-between-list-and-array-in-python/

+# Writing Functions

+    # defining a function
+    def add_two_numbers(num_one, num_two):
+        return num_one + num_two

+    # calling it inside of a print
+    print('adding two numbers together,', add_two_numbers(2, 5))